ansin218/hugo-blog/content/travelogue/montenegro/best-places-to-visit-in-montenegro.md

 May be I have missed out on other places in Montenegro during this trip of mine but I will be back again to see the remaining ones and see Kotor once again.

-My friend, Sukanya has also written a blog covering different aspects which you can read here: <a href = "https://www.kanchalonka.com/travel/cats-of-montenegro/" target = "_blank">https://www.kanchalonka.com/travel/cats-of-montenegro/</a>
+My friend, Sukanya has also written a blog covering different aspects of her trip to Montenegro which you can read here: <a href = "https://www.kanchalonka.com/travel/cats-of-montenegro/" target = "_blank">https://www.kanchalonka.com/travel/cats-of-montenegro/</a>